The spirit of Diotrephes (2021)

 “I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
 Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
 And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church.
 Beloved, do not imitate what is evil, but what is good.
 He who does good is of God, but he who does evil has not seen God.”
 (3 John 1:9–11 NKJV)

-One recalls that once Jesus found the disciples disputing among them selves who was the greatest among them, a spirit that Jesus sternly rebuked by placing a little child, possibly Peter’s own child, in the midst of them, and by saying that the greatest was the one who served the most.
-And once James and John with their mother actually came to Jesus with the formal request that they be given the two chief places in the kingdom of Christ (the political Messianic kingdom of their expectation).
-And at the last passover meal Jesus had to rebuke the apostles for their unseemly conduct in scrambling for the post of honour at the meal.
+One recalls that once Jesus found the disciples disputing among themselves who was the greatest among them, a spirit that Jesus sternly rebuked by placing a little child, possibly Peter’s own child, in the midst of them, and by saying that the greatest was the one who served the most.
+And once James and John with their mother actually came to Jesus with the formal request that they are given the two chief places in the kingdom of Christ (the political Messianic kingdom of their expectation).
+And at the last Passover meal, Jesus had to rebuke the apostles for their unseemly conduct in scrambling for the post of honor at the meal.
 It was with this peril in mind that Jesus urged the apostles to love one another and prayed for unity among them and among all his future followers.

 Ambition is not sinful in itself though our very word (of Latin origin) had a bad history, for it suggests politicians who would take both sides of an issue in order to get votes.
 This double-dealing is due to the desire for place and power.
 Jesus noted that the Pharisees loved the chief seats in the synagogue in order to be seen of men.
 Their piety was particularly punctilious if enough prominence could be obtained to justify the display and outlay of energy.
 A certain amount of ambition to excel is good for one.
 Ambition is a good servant, but a bad master.
 It is dangerous for ambition to have the whip handle in one’s life.

 Diotrephes loved the first place among the brethren.
 He was determined to be first at any cost.
-If any honours were to be bestowed, he assumed that they belonged to him as a matter of course.
+If any honors were to be bestowed, he assumed that they belonged to him as a matter of course.
 He must be consulted on a matter of church policy else he was against it.
 The least detail of church life must receive his sanction else he would condemn it.
-If he was not chairman of all the committees, he must be regarded as an ex officio member.
+If he was not the chairman of all the committees, he must be regarded as an ex officio member.
 If Diotrephes had been the sole pastor of the church, something could be said for such pre-eminence.
-But evidently Gaius was also one of the elders.
+But evidently, Gaius was also one of the elders.
 And Diotrephes may have been only a deacon.
 But the spirit of a man like Diotrephes does not depend on office.
-Such a man rates him self as the natural leader of the church by reason of his native gifts, family, money, reputation.
-The only way for the church to have peace is for all freely to acknowledge this brother’s primacy.
+Such a man rates himself as the natural leader of the church by reason of his native gifts, family, money, reputation.
+The only way for the church to have peace is for everyone to acknowledge this brother’s primacy.

 Plutarch notes that Alcibiades wanted the first place.
 He got it and he ruined Athens by the expedition to Syracuse.
 It is impossible to calculate the harm that has been wrought in the churches by church dictators like Diotrephes.
 Diotrephes drew the line on John.
 He “receiveth me not.”
-He refused to recognise the standing and authority of John the Elder and Apostle.
+He refused to recognize the standing and authority of John the Elder and Apostle.
 The word here rendered “receive” occurs in the papyri in the sense of “accepting” a lease and in Maccabees 10:1 for “accepting” a king.
-Evidently Diotrephes treated John as a heretic or as John is said to have treated Cerinthus when he rushed out of the bath when Cer- inthus came in lest the house fall in because of God’s wrath.
+Evidently, Diotrephes treated John as a heretic or as John is said to have treated Cerinthus when he rushed out of the bath when Cerinthus came in lest the house fall-in because of God’s wrath.

-John was now the aged apostle who went from church to church with the message : “Little children, love one another.”
-But he still had the old fire and vigour with more justification against Diotrephes than against the examples in the Gospel of Luke.
-Diotrephes was turning the tables on John (cf. 3 John 10) and was refusing to recognise or to entertain John as a genuine minister of Christ.
-Be sides, he said slighting things about John, “prating against us with wicked words.”
+John was now the aged apostle who went from church to church with the message: “Little children, love one another.”
+But he still had the old fire and vigor with more justification against Diotrephes than against the examples in the Gospel of Luke.
+Diotrephes was turning the tables on John (cf. 3 John 10) and was refusing to recognize or to entertain John as a genuine minister of Christ.
+Besides, he said slighting things about John, “prating against us with wicked words.”
 The word translated “prating” occurs as an adjective in 1 Timothy 5:13 “tattlers” (verbosce, Vulgate).
 These idle, tattling busy-bodies excited Paul’s disgust.
 That is John’s word for Diotrephes.
 He seemed to have John on the brain and gadded around with idle tales and “wicked words” derogatory to John’s character and work, seeking to undermine his influence for good.

 Silence is the best answer to idle slander.
 But sometimes the man of God has to speak.
 And then it should be to the point and very brief and in a way to help the cause of Christ, not to do harm.
 As a rule, well-doing is the best way to put to silence the ignorance of foolish men (I Peter 2:15).
 John does not mind ostracism by Diotrephes save as that leads others astray.
 But Diotrephes draws the line on all of John’s followers.
 Diotrephes was “not content therewith.”
 He was not satisfied with his vindictive opposition to John the Elder.
 “Neither doth he himself receive the brethren.”
 Probably these missionary brethren had letters of commendation from John.
 That item would only anger Diotrephes all the more.
 It was now his habit to close his door against anybody aligned with the Apostle John.

-He will not recognise the Elder.
-He will not recognise the followers or co-labourers of the Elder.
+He will not recognize the Elder.
+He will not recognize the followers or co-laborers of the Elder.
 Hence John pleads with Gaius to take special interest in those who “for the sake of the Name went forth” (3 John 7).
-One recalls the language of Luke in Acts 5 :41, “Rejoicing that they were counted worthy to suffer dishonour for the Name.”
+One recalls the language of Luke in Acts 5:41, “Rejoicing that they were counted worthy to suffer dishonor for the Name.”
 This way of referring to Jesus became common, it is clear.
-The problem of welcoming those who travelled from place to place and who claimed to be at work in the name of the Lord was a vital one for a long time as is seen in “The Teaching of the Twelve Apostles,” XII, 1 : “And let everyone that comes in the name of the Lord be received and then after testing him ye will know.”
-The brother who claimed to be for the Lord had the presumption in his favour, but some wolves travelled in sheep’s clothing and a certain amount of discretion was called for then and now.
-Even to-day, with all our publicity and modern facilities for information, people are only too often taken in by slick-tongued adventurers who make money out of gullible brethren and sisters and then move on to fresh pastures.
+The problem of welcoming those who traveled from place to place and who claimed to be at work in the name of the Lord was a vital one for a long time as is seen in “The Teaching of the Twelve Apostles,” XII, 1: “And let everyone that comes in the name of the Lord be received and then after testing him ye will know.”
+The brother who claimed to be for the Lord had the presumption in his favor, but some wolves traveled in sheep’s clothing, and a certain amount of discretion was called for then and now.
+Even today, with all our publicity and modern facilities for information, people are only too often taken in by slick-tongued adventurers who make money out of gullible brethren and sisters and then move on to fresh pastures.